Surgical Treatment of Congenital Penile Curvature

 I am travelling from abroad – how long do I need to stay for follow up after my surgery?

 You will have a follow up in office consultation the next day after your operation with your surgeon to check that everything is fine.
-After this, most patients can travel although we recommend that you stay for a further 1-2 days so that you can have further follow ups over then next few days with your surgeon if required.
+After this, most patients can travel although we recommend that you stay for a further 1-2 days so that you can have further follow-ups over the next few days with your surgeon if required.

 What do I need to do to prepare for the operation?